Army Commissioning Paths Compared: DCC vs. OCS vs. ROTC vs. West Point

 Direct commission officers typically serve in their professional specialty from the start.
 A JAG officer practices law; a chaplain provides spiritual care; a cyber officer works in cybersecurity.
 There is little ambiguity about branch assignment because the branch is the reason for the commission.

 The service obligation varies by branch and component.
-Direct-commission JAG officers typically incur a three-year active duty obligation, though the total Military Service Obligation remains eight years.
+Direct-commission JAG officers incur a four-year active-duty obligation, though the total Military Service Obligation remains eight years.
 Reserve and National Guard obligations may differ.
 Medical officers who received education funding through the Health Professions Scholarship Program (HPSP) incur obligations tied to the length of the scholarship.

 The primary advantage of the direct commission route is efficiency: professionals who have already completed years of education and training can enter the Army without repeating the kind of foundational military training that OCS, ROTC, and West Point are designed to provide.
 The disadvantage is that direct commission officers generally have less tactical military training than their peers from other commissioning sources—a gap that DCC acknowledges and partially addresses but cannot fully close in six weeks.